RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 A reboot is required before these changes will be reflected by the `locale` command.

+### Verify the allocated video memory (memory split)

+Running Emulationstation requires a larger than default GPU memory split.
+Make sure you reserve enough memory for Emulationstation by modifying the _/boot/config.txt_ configuration file or by using `raspi-config` as described in the [Memory Split](Memory-Split) page.

+A reboot is required after any modifications to the video memory allocation.

 ## Install RetroPie

 After that, we install the needed packages for the RetroPie setup script: